Intergovernmental Review Support

 Infrastructure Planning & Implementation

 Why is Broadband infrastructure so challenging in the Southern Tier and presents such a long-term planning effort for our communities?
 Topography and Rural Character.
 Due to our Appalachian topography and rural population density of 83 people per square mile, the construction of broadband infrastructure continues to be a challenge for our rural communities.
 Where we have few homes, there is less revenue potential for internet and cell service providers.
 Our rolling hills and valleys also limit potential for long wireless broadcasts.

 Since 2004, Southern Tier 8 has been raising awareness for the need for improved 911 and cell service and broadband infrastructure development across our rural, hilly region.
 ST8 has also written several implementation requests, including Southern Tier Network development and expansion.
 The Southern Tier Network is a local dark fiber solution and was developed to run long miles of dark fiber to encourage small internet service provider investments in our rural communities.
 Learn more at: www.southerntiernetwork.org

 In 2009, New York’s Office of Critical Infrastructure established the Broadband Program Office and in 2015, the $500 million “New” New York State Broadband Program was launched to build last-mile residential infrastructure across the state, now managed by Empire State Development.
 More information can be found at www.nysbroadband.ny.gov.

 Southern Tier 8 continues to support the I-86 Coalition, tasked with encouraging interstate highway designation.
-Southern Tier 8 serves on the Binghamton Metropolitan Transit Study and supports regional construction projects and trail developments.
+Southern Tier 8 serves on the Binghamton Metropolitan Transit Study (BMTS) and supports regional construction projects and trail developments.
 Learn more here: www.ny-i86.net